chris-cozy/kiby/README.md

 ### Config Commands
 - /adopt - Adopt and name a Kirby
 ### Care Commands
-- /feed - Feed your Kirby
+- /feed - Feed your Kirby.
+This can be done once every 30 minutes.
+Grants hunger points.
-- /pet - Pet your Kirby
+- /pet - Pet your Kirby.
+This can be done once every 5 minutes.
+Grants affection points.
-- /play - Play with your Kirby
+- /play - Play with your Kirby.
+This can be done once 10 minutes.
+Grants affection points.
 ### Miscellaneous Commands
 - /info - Display current stats on your Kirby
 - /leaderboard - Display the top ten Kirbys